-If you're like us, you have #bathroomgoals that involve lots of storage.
-After all, if there's anything we've learned in the age of Marie Kondo, it's that you can never be too organized.
-Always looking to streamline the notoriously hectic morning routine, we've upgraded our primp wishlist to include a chic spot dedicated solely to the purpose of making oneself look and feel gorgeous.
-Is that too much to ask?
+If you're anything like us, all of the bathroom ideas that you've pinned over the years involve lots of storage.
+After all, if there's anything we've learned in the age of Marie Kondo and The Home Edit, it's that you can never be too organized.
+Always looking to streamline the notoriously hectic morning routine, we've upgraded our primping wish list to include a chic spot dedicated solely to the purpose of making oneself look and feel gorgeous, also known as a makeup or vanity table.

 Video of the Day

 If space permits, connect your makeup and sink vanities for a cohesive look that maximizes space, storage, and convenience.
-Shea of Studio McGee designed a traditional all-white stunner with sophisticated details like Venetian glass mirrors, gold hardware, and marble countertops for the ultimate beauty station.
-A leather and metal stool adds warmth and contrast.
+Shea of Studio McGee designed a traditional all-white stunner with sophisticated details, like Venetian glass mirrors, brass knobs, and marble countertops, for the ultimate beauty station.
+A stool with a leather seat and a black metal frame add warmth and contrast.

 2. Make the most of an unused nook.

-If you're under the impression that makeup vanities are only for the rich and famous, we've got good news: You don't need lots of space (or money) to create a prep area of your very own.
-Make like Amber Lewis and transform an awkward alcove or overlooked nook into a pared-down midcentury-inspired grooming area.
-All you need is a mirror (or two), a counter with pull-out drawer, and a cute bench.
+If you're under the impression that makeup vanities are only for the rich and famous, we have good news: You don't need lots of space (or money) to create a prep area of your very own.
+Make like Amber Lewis and transform an awkward alcove or overlooked nook into a pared-down, midcentury-inspired grooming area.
+All you need are a mirror (or two), a counter with a pull-out drawer below, and a cute bench.

 4. Create symmetry.